Henry J. Kaiser: Personal life

 Kaiser's first wife Bess Fosburgh died on March 14, 1951.
-Kaiser married the nurse who had cared for her, Alyce Chester (reportedly with his wife's blessing) on April 10, 1951.
-He adopted her son, who as Michael Kaiser, attended nearby Lafayette public Vallecito School.
-Kaiser's attention soon transferred to Hawaii, and in 1955 he moved his family there.
-After Kaiser moved to Hawaii, the west Lafayette Kaiser estate deteriorated and was eventually demolished.
-Today, the property is unrecognizable, subdivided into several homes.
+Kaiser married her nurse Alyce Chester (reportedly with his wife's blessing) on April 10, 1951.
+He adopted her son, who as Michael Kaiser, attended Lafayette Public Vallecito School.
+Kaiser moved his family to Hawaii in 1955.
+Thereafter, the West Lafayette Kaiser estate deteriorated and was eventually demolished.
+The property became unrecognizable, subdivided into several homes.

-Death

-On August 24, 1967, Kaiser died at the age of 85 in Honolulu.
+On August 24, 1967, Kaiser died at age 85 in Honolulu.
 He is interred in Mountain View Cemetery in the Main Mausoleum, in Oakland, California.

-He was survived by his second wife, Alyce Chester Kaiser, who inherited half his fortune, and by his elder son, Edgar F. Kaiser, who had been president of the Kaiser Industries Corporation since 1956.
+He was outlived by his second wife, Alyce Chester Kaiser, who inherited half his fortune, and the other half went to "the Henry J. Kaiser Family Foundation, which was created to support the Kaiser medical program."
+His elder son, Edgar, who had been president of the Kaiser Industries Corporation since 1956, was substantially wealthy even though it was a fraction of his father's.

-One of Kaiser's grandsons, Edgar Kaiser Jr., became president of Kaiser Steel from 1981 to 1984, and briefly owned the Denver Broncos NFL franchise.
+One of Kaiser's grandsons, Edgar Kaiser Jr., became president of Kaiser Steel from 1981 to 1984, and briefly owned the Denver Broncos professional football franchise.
 Another grandson, Henry, is an Antarctic diver and experimental guitarist.

 Legacy

+Kaiser Industries was dissolved in the late 1970s.
+Koppers acquired Kaiser Sand & Gravel.
+Raymond International of Houston acquired Kaiser Engineers, and Kaiser Broadcasting was sold to Field Communications.
+Kaiser Aerospace & Electronics was sold to its managers.
+Kaiser Aluminum, Kaiser Cement, and Kaiser Steel remained as independent companies.
+Hanson Cement acquired Kaiser Cement for $200 million in 1986.

 Kaiser was involved in building civic centers, roads, and schools.
 He was part of the consortium that constructed the Hoover Dam and Grand Coulee Dam.
 Kaiser is also noted for advancing medicine with the development and construction of hospitals, medical centers and medical schools.
 The mining town of Eagle Mountain, California, built as part of the West Coast's first integrated mining/processing operation, and linked by rail to his mill in Fontana, California, was an early user of Kaiser Permanente, the first health maintenance organization.

 A class of 18 United States Navy fleet replenishment oilers built in the 1980s and 1990s is named the Henry J. Kaiser class.
 Its lead unit, USNS Henry J. Kaiser, the first U.S. Navy ship named for Kaiser, entered service with the Military Sealift Command on December 19, 1986.

 In 1990, Kaiser was made a member of the Labor Hall of Fame of the U.S. Department of Labor in Washington, D.C., supported by the Friends of the Department of Labor.

 On December 1, 2009, Governor Arnold Schwarzenegger and First Lady Maria Shriver inducted Kaiser posthumously into the California Hall of Fame in the California Museum, Sacramento, California.